victor3rc/financial_product/README.md

-# User Engagement and Retention Analysis for a financial product.
+# User Engagement and Retention Analysis.

-The source data and the data produced are stored in the "data" folder.
+The source data is required for the analysis and stored in the "data" folder, including:
+- Financial Transactions
+- Users information
+- App Activity